+When T3 wheat rears its head, the first rainy day brings questions about spray angles.
 Let’s begin with a graphic that illustrates how angled sprays cover a vertical target like a wheat head.
-Assuming moderate wind and sufficiently large droplets, this is what we would expect to see.
+Assuming moderate wind and sufficiently large droplets, this is a simplified depiction of what we would expect to see.

 But is this how the nozzles actually perform?
-Are dual angles really better than a single fan with an aggressive angle?
-Why does each nozzle manufacturer claim their design is best?
-We hoped to answer these questions when we demonstrated a selection of dual fan nozzles at Canada’s Outdoor Farm Show in 2013.
-But it was windy and what we saw was that regardless of the nozzle, most of the spray tended to deposit with the wind.
+Are dual angles really better than a single fan with an aggressive angle We hoped to answer these questions when we demonstrated a selection of dual fan nozzles at Canada’s Outdoor Farm Show in 2013.
+But it was a very windy few days and what we saw was that regardless of the nozzle, most of the spray tended to deposit with the wind.

 Wolf and Caldwell